 Journalist Binu Subedi of the Kantipur national daily became a victim of cyberbullying for her reporting on weaknesses of the government and the ruling political party.
 A group of individuals close to Nepal Communist Party's (NCP) harassed and trolled her spreading wrong message over her professional integrity in the recent weeks (second week of May).

-"Some individuals have been harassing me via illusionary and defamatory posts on micro-blogging site Twitter in the recent time," Subedi said.
+"Some individuals have been harassing me via misleading and defamatory posts on micro-blogging site Twitter in the recent time," Subedi said.
 She reports on the political beat of the newspaper.
 After her series of reporting exposing the government's nexus with interest groups and plights of laborers stranded in the lockdown, various social media accounts started to attack her online.

-Subedi said, "Our reporting sometimes questions the decisions and work of the government.
+Subedi said, "Our reporting sometimes questions the decisions and activities of the government.
 When my reporting becomes critical to the ruling leaders and government, they directly and indirectly, discourage me to write critical news," Subedi told Freedom Forum.

 For more information,